Clock watchdog timeout error on Windows 10 [Full Guide]

 1. Update your drivers

-- Right-click the Windows button and select Device Manager.
+1. Right-click the Windows button on your taskbar and select Device Manager from the list that opens.

-- Identify the component you want to update the driver for and expand it.
+2. Browse through the list and identify the component you want to update the driver for.

-- Right-click the driver and select Update driver from the drop-down menu (in our example we update the graphics driver as it’s usually the one responsible for this BSoD).
+4. Right-click the driver and select Update driver from the drop-down menu (in our example we update the graphics driver as it’s usually the one responsible for this BSOD).

 Blue Screen of Death errors are often caused by outdated or buggy drivers, and you can easily fix this issue by downloading and installing the latest drivers.